Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The Pattern Behind All Warning Signs

-• No questions in the meeting
+• No questions in meetings

 • No sponsor engagement

-• No helpdesk tickets
+• No help desk tickets

 • No work-life balance

-• No issues in reports
+• No problems in reports

 This silence is more dangerous than any loud alarm.